chamaeleonidae/api/docs/apis/deliveries.md

 **Pending Deliveries** (yet untriggered; with a `null` value for the `at` property) are limited to 3 total per User Profile.
 This limit can be changed in certain circumstances on our Growth plan by [contacting us](mailto:hello@trychameleon.com?subject=API+Delivery+limits).
 A User Profile that already has 2 pending Deliveries requires a special parameter `delivery_ids_position` to instruct us where in the list to add this new Delivery.
-Use values of `first`, `last` or an integer array index.
-To
+Use values of `first`, `last` or an integer array of indexes.

 If an error occurs for a "limit reached", either specify `delivery_ids_at_limit` with value of `drop` or first [list the Deliveries by User Profile](apis/deliveries.md?id=deliveries-index) to determine which ones to remove.